jamiemill/lux/README.md

     grunt watch

-To do local development while testing with the global `presenteur` command, run `npm link` to make your checked-out copy become the global binary.
+To do local development while testing with the global `lux` command, run `npm link` to make your checked-out copy become the global binary.

 ## License